How to Fix “This Site Ahead Contains Harmful Programs” on WordPress

 4. Monitor your website

-4. Submit Your Site For Review To Google
+Step 4: Submit Your Site for Google Review

 Once your website has been thoroughly checked for malicious software, you can ask Google to remove this warning from search results.